 Momo has been adding features for a while and it is trying to become more of a social media app than just a dating app.
 They have groups you can join to meet people and I recently heard they are offering live streaming (though I haven’t used that feature).
 There are millions on this app, so you shouldn’t run out of options.
 (Though I think nowadays, more people double dip, using both Momo and Tantan regularly.)

 Yes, even your beloved WeChat can help you get laid.
-Just use the “people nearby” function (especially good when you are traveling somewhere).
+Just use the “people nearby” function (especially good when you are travelling somewhere).
 But be careful with this one.
-While Tantan will show you people in a wide area (one guy will be 1km away, the next will be 15km’s, the third will be 4km’s etc), WeChat starts closest to you, and goes slowly out.
+While Tantan will show you people in a wide area (one guy will be 1km away, the next will be 15km’s, the third will be 4km’s etc), WeChat starts closest to you and goes slowly out.
 So if you are a college teacher, and live on campus, this is not the best method for you.
 A lot of students will see you, possibly even your own.

 Those are just three, but three of the “big guns”, so use this information well.
-As Western women you are going to have to be a bit more forward, in general, than you would with guys back home.
+As Western women, you are going to have to be a bit more forward, in general, than you would with guys back home.

-I know, it’s typically the guy that makes the first move, but in China you’ll need to be a bit brave in making your intentions clear.
-Even if you are over-the-top flirting you might lose a little self confidence because you feel like it’s not being reciprocated.
+I know, it’s typically the guy that makes the first move, but in China, you’ll need to be a bit brave in making your intentions clear.
+Even if you are over-the-top flirting you might lose a little self-confidence because you feel like it’s not being reciprocated.
 Most of the time the guy seriously has no idea.
 They think you, a special butterfly, would never like just a “normal” guy like them, so they don’t pick up any hints you’re giving them.
 The dating world in China isn’t a good place for subtlety.
 Use your courage!

 Good luck, Luckless, and let me know how it goes!